What is the Best LIS for Molecular Testing Labs?

 “When we say that molecular testing labs are coming out of the basement, this is what we mean,” said Avunjian.
 “Today’s labs go well beyond traditional collection and reporting.
 They are now often part of the broader diagnostics and treatment team.”

 Not all molecular testing labs find the opportunity to elevate their role within the healthcare ecosystem enticing, however.
 Some molecular lab managers are resistant to adding more of a strain on their current workloads.
-But recognizing the value that clinical labs hold for advancing medicine, forward-thinking lab managers are turning to technology platforms like LigoLab for molecular testing operations support.
+But recognizing the value that clinical labs hold for advancing medicine, forward-thinking lab managers are turning to advanced LIS platforms like LigoLab for molecular LIS testing operations support.

-With a future-ready platform such as LigoLab’s, opportunistic lab operators can now take advantage of emerging digital technologies and the rapid growth of patient consumerism to open up new revenue sources.
+With future-ready medical laboratory solutions like LigoLab's LIS platform, opportunistic lab operators can now take advantage of emerging digital technologies and the rapid growth of patient consumerism to open up new revenue sources.
 One way to do this is by offering diagnostic testing and preventative screenings to patients from the comfort of their homes.

 LigoLab recently announced that its TestDirectly patient engagement portal now fully supports at-home testing and laboratory services that include the online ordering of a test kit, the shipping of the test kit to the patient’s home, the laboratory’s receipt of the patient’s specimen after collection, the processing of the specimen, the automated delivery of the test result back to the patient, and the videoconferencing and scheduling of consultations if needed.

-As mentioned earlier, the traditional LIS no longer cuts it in today’s clinical testing lab environment.
-Molecular labs need a system that can connect across all corners of the diagnostic landscape, and that includes instrumentation, lab management analytics, robust decision support, effective quality controls, and third-party interoperability with EHRs, decision population health tools, and other systems.
-A LIS that doesn’t have this sort of flexibility is unlikely to expand a lab’s ability to network in the healthcare community or enhance its diagnostic offerings as new options develop.
+As mentioned earlier, traditional laboratory information system software no longer cuts it in today’s clinical testing lab environment.
+Molecular labs need a LIS system that can connect across all corners of the diagnostic landscape, and that includes instrumentation, clinical laboratory management analytics, robust decision support, effective quality controls, and third-party interoperability with EHRs, decision population health tools, and other systems.
+A LIS system that doesn’t have this sort of flexibility is unlikely to expand a lab’s ability to network in the healthcare community or enhance its diagnostic offerings as new options develop.

-The LigoLab LIS & RCM Laboratory Operating Platform is a powerful and all-inclusive software solution that includes all the modules a modern molecular testing laboratory needs to conduct specialized diagnostic testing with maximum efficiency.
-This includes:
+The LigoLab LIS & RCM Laboratory Informatics Platform is a powerful and all-inclusive LIS software solution that includes all the modules a modern molecular LIS should have to conduct specialized diagnostic testing with maximum efficiency.
+This list of functionality includes:

 Unified Lab Management